 VA Mortgage

-A document signed by the borrower's bank or other financial institution verifying the account balance and history.
+A verification of deposit (VOD) is a document from your bank or financial institution confirming your account balance and history.

-A document signed by the borrower's employer verifying his/her starting date, job title, salary and probability of continued employment.
+A verification of employment (VOE) is a document from your employer confirming your start date, job title, salary, and probability of continued employment.

 W